Mcdaid101/Foot-Galaxy/README.md

 <br>

-Grandtotal not appearing on the order confirmation message after checkout. strange bug as it appears in the checkout and bag pages, will get to the bottom of it in the future.
+* Grandtotal not appearing on the order confirmation message after checkout. strange bug as it appears in the checkout and bag pages, will get to the bottom of it in the future.
 More torublshooting needed as this is a big problem for shoppers who will want to be reminded of what they paid.

 <br>

-After uploading my media files to AWS they still failed to render on the live site, the directory that the images were in were wrong, placing the images in the correct directory quickly fixed this.
+* After uploading my media files to AWS they still failed to render on the live site, the directory that the images were in were wrong, placing the images in the correct directory quickly fixed this.

 <br>

 ![Terminal Bugs ](static/images/terminal%20bugs.png)
+* The css bug appeared at end of devlopment, unsure of the cause have extensively tried to fix and no matter what info I have found on trying to rectify it does not work.
+Further troublshooting will be required to remove.

 # Testing and validation